 I am currently reading ‘Racing Weight: How To Get Lean For Peak Performance‘ (yes, you heard me right) on my Kindle*.
 The book was recommended to me by Mark Hammond, who lost 6 stones (in weight) by following its principles … and doing a lot of cycling.

-Last week I bought a hard copy version of The Cyclist’s Training Bible (and here’s the equivalent US Amazon link), by training gnu Joe Friel.
+Last week I bought a hard copy version of The Cyclist’s Training Bible, by training gnu Joe Friel.
 I am (almost) literally itching with excitement to get into this.